STAT540-UBC/STAT540-UBC.github.io/examples/exploration-examples/explore.md

 # Sample-sample correlations

 Next we look at the sample-sample correlation.
 We are expecting to see a strong pattern, because we see clear DPC-related patterns in random genes.

+Note: In general, I suggest that if the correlations are mostly far from 1 to set the diagonal of the correlation matrix to `NA` so it doesn’t dominate the color space; in general ensure color mapping allows range of values to be distinguished.

 ```r